typedb/typedb/docs/pages/documentation/5-migration/migration-overview.md

 ## Introduction
 This page introduces the concept of data migration into a Grakn knowledge base.
 We currently support migration of CSV, JSON, OWL, XML and SQL data.
 For each type of data, the steps to migrate to GRAKN.AI are:

-- define an schema for the data in Graql
+- define a schema for the data in Graql
 - create templated Graql to map the data to the schema
 - invoke the Grakn migrator through the shell script or Java API.